4lgn/malloc-lab/README.md

 # Checkout your group’s branch (replace XX with your group number)
 git checkout -b groupXX

+# Add information about you in the team struct near the top of the file
+vim mm.c
+git commit -am "Added team information in mm.c"

 # Make initial push to remote to set upstream clone URL (replace XX again)
 git push -u origin groupXX
 ```